the-events-calendar/tribe-common/src/resources/postcss/README.md

 ### Components

 Components are groups of reusable markup and styles.
 The component style structure is meant to mirror the markup structure.

+### Media queries

+These styles use a mobile-first approach.
+Given this, there are only `min-width:` breakpoints, never `max-width:` breakpoints.
+This also lends to using the `--min-medium` modifier.

 ## Theme overrides